 Yes.
 The Community-based Innovation funding track is open to members of the wider Champaign County community.
-Members of the public are eligible to apply in if they are collaborating on a project with a University of Illinois tenure-stream or specialized faculty member.
+Members of the public are eligible to apply if they are collaborating on a project with a University of Illinois tenure-stream or specialized faculty member, or an Academic Professional staff member.
 Collaborators may be from non-university units and/or stakeholder groups (e.g., non-profit organizations, public agencies, school districts, etc.) but cannot serve as Principal Investigators (PIs) or Co-PIs.
 You can read more about the eligibility to serve as principal Investigator in the Campus Administrative Manual (CAM) policy.

 Is payment to non-university research project team members permitted?